How EchoMe Reads Your Voice

 For a full video walkthrough of this feature, watch the platform overview guide.

-The Knowledge Base (called "Build Your Voice" in the app) is where EchoMe stores and analyzes your content.
+Your Voice (shown in the sidebar) is where EchoMe stores and analyzes your content.
 It maps your unique voice across dimensions like phrases, style, naturalness, and voice match.
 Think of it as teaching an AI how you think and communicate.

 Import your writing

-Upload PDFs, Word docs, or text files.
+Upload PDFs, Word docs, or text files through the unified input.
 Import blog posts by pasting your blog URL — EchoMe auto-discovers RSS feeds.
 Import sent emails via Google Takeout.
 Or paste any text directly.

 Record a voice note